 Movies

 Senior was as much a script-writer as he was a fiction writer, and having as his best friend Ladislao Vajda, of course, helped steer his books and interest towards the silver screen.
-Senior has three movies (plus a mime) to his name: My Uncle Jacinto, that became a blockbuster and in today's Spanish film festivals often competes for "Best Spanish/Hispanic film ever".
-Paco Never Fails, that has never been shown outside Spain because of contractual disagreements.
-Dom Juam (or Don Juan), that is Marcel Marceau's mime-interpretation of Doña Juana.
-Sin Uniforme, that was produced by Warner Brothers but that I have never managed to see.
+Senior has three movies (plus a mime) to his name: My Uncle Jacinto, which became a blockbuster and in today's Spanish film festivals often competes for "Best Spanish/Hispanic film ever".
+Paco Never Fails, which has never/rarely been shown outside Spain because of contractual disagreements.
+Dom Juam (or Don Juan) is Marcel Marceau's mime interpretation of Doña Juana.
+Sin Uniforme, which was produced by Warner Brothers but can only be seen in Madrid´s 'film library'.

 • MY UNCLE JACINTO